From romantic chiffon saris to sexy bikinis, we pick out the most iconic Indian Bollywood fashion to see how it evolved from 1960s to 2010s.

 Indian Bollywood Fashion: 2000s

-Going from sexy chiffon saris to the girl-next-door tees and jeans, the noughties focused on wearibility.
+Going from sexy chiffon saris to the girl-next-door tees and jeans, the noughties focused on wearability and latest dresses.
 Bollywood fashion became all about crop tops, bikinis, tees paired with palazzos, shorts and micro-minis.
 The sexy chiffon sarees prevailed, too, but now just reduced to romantic dream sequences!

 Indian Bollywood Fashion: 2010s

 From short-shorts or skirts to strapless gowns, this decade is witnessing the unfurling of vivacious fashion statement.
 Bold printed crops tops, shirts and mini-dresses are very trendy in this era.
-While movies like Zindagi Na Milegi Dobara made boho-dresses with the vacation vibe popular – keeping in mind the woman who does solo travels, the likes of P.K. displayed the wardrobe of career women.
+While movies like Zindagi Na Milegi Dobara made boho-dresses and chic Bollywood tops with the vacation vibe popular – keeping in mind the woman who does solo travels, the likes of P.K. displayed the wardrobe of career women.

 So, which decade is your favorite in terms of Indian Bollywood fashion?
 Which fashion styles from these decades do you love the most?
 Comment below!